IBM/charts/stable/ibm-microclimate/README.md

   `kubectl create secret tls microclimate-tls-secret  --key tls.key --cert tls.crt --dry-run  -o yaml | kubectl replace --force -f -`

-#### GitLab

-The Microclimate chart might optionally be configured with details of a GitLab instance by setting the `gitlab.url` and `github.apiToken` values.
-Repositories contained in this instance automatically have webhooks created when a pipeline is created on a project associated with the repository.

 ## Limitations

-- Microclimate must be deployed in to the ```default``` namespace.

 - This chart should only use the default image tags provided with the chart.
 Different image versions might not be compatible with different versions of this chart.